LGBTQ rights in the Philippines: Media

-Recognized as an important venue for the promotion of issues related to the LGBT community by participants in national dialogue facilitated by the UNDP, the media acknowledges the negative impact of religion concerning the treatment of such issues, where it provides a blanket context that society views homosexuality as negative.
+Recognized as an important venue for the promotion of issues related to the LGBTQ community by participants in national dialogue facilitated by the UNDP, the media acknowledges the negative impact of religion concerning the treatment of such issues, where it provides a blanket context that society views homosexuality as negative.

 In May 2004, producers of several television programs received a memorandum from the chair of the Movie and Television Review and Classification Board (MTRCB), which warned against positive depictions of lesbian relationships; it was stated in the memo that "lesbian and homosexual relationships are an abnormality/aberration on prime-time TV programs gives the impression that the network is encouraging homosexual relationships."

 The lack of sexual orientation and gender identity awareness is emphasized in other circumstances; transphobia is ubiquitous with media practitioners who do not address transgender people in accordance with how they self-identify.
 At the 2013 Cinemalaya indie awards, transgender actress Mimi Juareza won under the Best Actor category, and in reports, she was referred to repeatedly using the male pronoun.
 In 2014, the death of Jennifer Laude and the investigation conducted was highly publicized, with practitioners referring to her as Jeffrey "Jennifer" Laude.

-Participants in the UNDP-facilitated national dialogue stated that content emphasized a general lack of understanding for sexual orientation and gender identity, such that LGBT stereotypes dominate; there are many gay men hosting programs at radio stations and television networks, but they are limited to covering entertainment shows.
+Participants in the UNDP-facilitated national dialogue stated that content emphasized a general lack of understanding for sexual orientation and gender identity, such that LGBTQ stereotypes dominate; there are many gay men hosting programs at radio stations and television networks, but they are limited to covering entertainment shows.
 There is an apparent lack of representation for lesbians and transgender people.
-Given their platform, some media personalities have publicly shared their anti-LGBT sentiments; in 2009 newspaper columnist Ramon Tulfo wrote that LGBT people "should not also go around town proclaiming their preferences as if it was a badge of honor."
+Given their platform, some media personalities have publicly shared their anti-LGBTQ sentiments; in 2009 newspaper columnist Ramon Tulfo wrote that LGBTQ people "should not also go around town proclaiming their preferences as if it was a badge of honor."

-Beyond mainstream media, which already has a niche for the sector, the Internet has provided LGBT people ways to tell their stories outside the realm of film, television, print, and radio.
-There are blogs kept, opportunities to connect with others, publications with LGBT sections and a web-based magazine, Outrage, catering to the community.
+Beyond mainstream media, which already has a niche for the sector, the Internet has provided LGBTQ people ways to tell their stories outside the realm of film, television, print, and radio.
+There are blogs kept, opportunities to connect with others, publications with LGBTQ sections and a web-based magazine, Outrage, catering to the community.

+The RainbowTV Major Massive Free-To-Air Television Network Launched in 10 July 2026 Our New Twist Philippine Television Broadcasting Via Channel 3 From Nationwide DOMSAT Broadcast.
+RainbowTV From The Philippine Television Programs from Viva Entertainment.